ANSI vs ISO Keyboard: Which is Right for You?

 For gaming, some games - like first-person shooters - benefit more from the ANSI layout because players can crouch or run more easily with the left Shift key.
 On the other hand, for typing tasks, the ISO layout shines in terms of ergonomics.
 Typists often find it more comfortable because the extended length of the Shift key makes it easier to access with their pinky finger.
 Additionally, the narrower Enter key aligns better with their natural typing posture, reducing strain during long typing sessions.

-Can I Use an ANSI Keyboard Even If My Language Uses an ISO layout?
+Can I Use an ANSI Keyboard Even If My Language Uses an ISO Layout?

 If you want to replace the ISO/DE keycaps on your ANSI keyboard, you can't use ISO Enter + Left Shift (wrong size), but the rest of the ISO keycaps will fit.